-We are delighted to announce this year’s cohort of MPLS Equality, Diversity and Inclusion (ED&I) Fellows who will help advance ED&I work within the Division.
+Please see below the profiles of the 2021-22 year cohort of MPLS Equality, Diversity and Inclusion (ED&I) Fellows who have helped advance ED&I work within the Division.

 This is the second year of running the ED&I Fellowship scheme with representation from across our departments.
-These Fellows will work with the central MPLS ED&I Team, ED&I Steering Group and departmental leads to champion ED&I for the Division.
+These Fellows have worked with the central MPLS ED&I Team, ED&I Steering Group and departmental leads to champion ED&I for the Division.
 Find out more about them below (listed alphabetically).

 If you’re interested in getting involved with our work, please contact email@example.com.

 I am currently a DPhil student within the Wolfson Centre for Mathematical Biology.
 Alongside research, I collaborate with many organisations that strive for greater equality within education and believe that MPLS (and the University as a whole) should take a more community driven and proactive approach with how they create and run outreach programs.
 As an ED&I Fellow, I intend to build projects that share stories and history beyond the cisgender white men of Oxford, and hope to move the focus of discussions beyond just diversity and inclusion, and towards equity and justice in order to enact real change.

 Hi y’all!
 My name is Kristina Montserrat Correa.
 I’m a Master’s by Research student in Statistics.
 I’m Mexican-American, and I grew up in rural Texas.
 As a low-income/first-generation student of color, I’ve often found it incredibly difficult to navigate predominantly wealthy and white academic spaces.
 These personal experiences of struggle drive me to work with the communities I’m a part of to make them more accessible and inclusive for other marginalized people.
 I’m very excited to be serving as an ED&I Fellow to help push forward changes that make MPLS a space where queer, disabled, and Black and Brown folks can flourish.